 Alex holds masterclasses and clinic worldwide invited by music colleges including the Musicians Institute in Los Angeles, BIMM and the ICMP in London.
 Endorsing for world’s top musical instrument companies Alex performs at international music shows such as the NAMM Show, Frankfurt Musikmesse, Euro Bass Day and the London Bass Guitar Show.
 He has featured on Bass Guitar Magazine, German Bass Quarterly and Chitarre magazines, and he also contributes with lessons and articles to Bass Musician Magazine and MusicOff.com.

 We feel so lucky that Alex flashed on our Heritage fretless bass with epoxy coating, that he chose in red with a black pickguard.
 The name of the beast: “Obsidiana Fireheart”.
 We love his technique, his melodies and his emerging works as an exceptional bassplayer.
+You'll find an example with this video.

 After first acquiring solid experience as an electric bassist in various groups ranging from duos to bigbands, in the mid ‘90’s Oliver discovered the acoustic sounds of the double bass and began exploring its many facets, gradually learning to say very essential things with his music, in a style of playing that emphasizes intuition and spontaneity.
 His flexibility and open-mindedness have enabled him to bring his instruments to a wide range of repertories, from baroque to contemporary and everything in between, such as rock, blues, jazz, or world music.